legumeinfo/pandagma/README.md

 * Calculate consensus order of the pangenes, based on whole-chromosome multiple alignments of ordered panIDs
 * Calculate and report statistics

-The gene family workflow (pandagma_fam.sh) is similar to the pangene workflow, but operates on proteins rather than CDS, and uses an option "quotas" file to determine the initial expected gene duplication relationships between species, considering known or suspected whole-genome duplication histories at the evolutionary depth of interest.
+The gene family workflow (pandagma-fam.sh) is similar to the pangene workflow, but operates on proteins rather than CDS, and uses an option "quotas" file to determine the initial expected gene duplication relationships between species, considering known or suspected whole-genome duplication histories at the evolutionary depth of interest.
 * Add positional information to the gene IDs